Polymer clay is ideal for making a variety of tiny treasures including dollhouse miniatures, fairy garden accessories, and jewelry charms.

 Here’s the first thing to know about creating tiny trinkets with polymer clay.
 It’s much easier than you think.
 There are so many wonderful artists online sharing their how-to tutorials both on blogs and YouTube videos and I’ve included a few at the bottom of this post.

 I’ll be posting some super simple projects for complete beginners so you can decide if this is something you want to get into.
 If you have tweens or older children in your life, you might also get them interested in making charms (if they aren’t already).
 The possibilities really are unlimited: fairy garden accessories, tiny cookies and cupcakes, favourite video game or book characters—or create your own, animals, insects, flowers, dishes, and so on.
+They are perfect for necklaces, bracelets, and keychains.

 You can make things as simplistic or realistic as you like.
 Many simple charms (like these fairy pond lily pads) take 15 minutes or less to sculpt which means you can make quite a collection in just one afternoon.